Basavaraj Patil Sedam

 In the year 1974 with the holy blessings of Poojya Sri Madivalayya Swamiji of Sri Kottala Basaveshwara Temple, Sedam a unique educational cultural and social organization was started under the banner of Sri Kottala Basaveshwara Bharatiya Shikshana Samiti Sedam.
 Under this, Samiti started Nursery school, High schools, Junior college, First-grade college, D Ed college, Law college, CBSE School and State Board English Medium School.
 Along with this, Samiti also started the school of music, gymnasium, medical center, Goshala & others institutions.
 More than 7000 students are studying in this educational institution with nearly 400 teaching and non-teaching staff.

-It is the humble desire of Sri Basavaraj Patil Sedam that the development activity should blossom with the active participation of the general public.
+Sri Basavaraj Patil Sedam desire that the development activity should be with the active participation of the general public.
 By this socio – cultural and educational activities we have to erase the nameplate "Backward Region".
-His concentrated efforts have started yielding results and more is expected from this region which was once the cradle of Vidya (education) Vidwat (Knowledge) and Vidyut (Brilliance).